rakeshkolpepatil/Notes/C++_Notes.md

 ## Conditional Statements

-### Switch statement
+### `Switch` statement
-  1. The break statement after each case is crucial.
-It prevents fallthrough—where execution continues into subsequent cases even after a match.
+  1. The `break` statement after each `case` is crucial.
+It prevents fallthrough — where execution continues into subsequent cases even after a match.

   2. Only Integral types: `int`, `char`, `short int`, `long int` etc. and enums are allowed as a condition in case statements.